 Called to Serve

 Dr. Johnson was born and raised in the Midwest.
-After earning his undergraduate degree, he attended and finished seminary to become a minister.
+After earning his undergraduate degree, he attended and graduated from seminary school to become a minister.
 But then he switched gears and decided to become a doctor.
 At 29, he headed east to Albany Medical College and eventually specialized in emergency medicine.